grabercars/Cerberus/README.md

 1/6/2013

-Derivative of the Rostock 3D delta printer.
 Cerberus is an experimental 3D Delta Robot printer that uses spectra filament for the vertical carriage drive system instead of traditional toothed belts.
-Please be aware that there will probably (and most likely) be significant changes and improvements made to this design. - A photo gallery of the Ceberus prototype can be found in my G+ gallery here: http://tinyurl.com/amwygs6
+Please be aware that there will probably (and most likely) be significant changes and improvements made to this design. - A photo gallery of the Ceberus prototype can be found in the G+ gallery here: http://tinyurl.com/amwygs6

 A BOM is being worked on and will be made available as a spreadsheet in the near future.

 Print Files:

-Qty - Filename (notes)
+Qty - Filename                           (notes - below)

 3 - Bottom Dual Idler Bearing Mount.STL    (1,4)

-3 - Carriage Bracket.STL

-3 - Carriage Inner.STL (2)

-3 - Carriage Outer.STL

-2 - Extruder Brace Mounting Bracket.STL

 3 - Filament Reel - Motor End.STL          (3,4)

 1 - Filament Turntable Spindle.STL